 Being part of different committees such as Economics and Financial Affairs Council (ECOFIN), Artificial Intelligence Committee (AIC), United Nations Women (UN WOMEN), etc helped the students in gaining a world perspective on the workings of international organizations.
 Moreover, interacting and collaborating with students of other schools, helped the students to hone their communication and collaboration skills.

-With an aim to create, nurture and sustain a sense of community, student led assemblies are an important feature of our school’s life.
-Led by different year groups, the assemblies are a great way to hone confidence and skills of students.
+To create, nurture and sustain a sense of community, student-led assemblies are an important feature of our school’s life.
+Led by different year groups, the assemblies are a great way to hone the confidence and skills of students.
 Student Council meets once a week to plan assemblies & special events

 F1 in schools

 F1 in Schools™️ is the World’s Largest STEM Challenge where school students aged between 9-19 years design miniature Formula1 cars using CAD/CAM tools followed by manufacturing their designs on a CNC machine.
-The students also develop various life skills like project management, soft skills, problem solving and critical thinking.
-A few of our interested students have been getting trained for the same and are all set for qualifiers which are scheduled in the month of May.
+The students also develop various life skills like project management, soft skills, problem-solving and critical thinking.
+A few of our interested students have been getting trained for the same and are all set for qualifiers which are scheduled in May.

-A very unique concept which identified the need for students to have social interactions with their peers in a non-academic set up.
+A unique concept which identified the need for students to have social interactions with their peers in a non-academic set-up.
 Socials are designed to help students set goals for themselves and build positive relationships with peers.
 They can also lead to long-term societal benefits that extend far beyond the individual child.